-9. Share capital
+8. Share Capital

-a) As at December 31, 2013 and 2012, the Company's authorized number of common shares was unlimited without par value and an unlimited number of special shares.
+As at December 31, 2014 and 2013, the Company's authorized number of common shares was unlimited without par value and an unlimited number of special shares.
 The special shares have the same features as the common shares with the exception that the special shares take preference over the common shares in the event of liquidation, dissolution or winding up of the Company.
 The special shares are entitled to the same dividend rights as common shares.